marcjoha/garmin_client/README.md

+# garmin_connect

-A library for integrating against Garmin Connect from Dart.
+A Dart library for integrating against Garmin Connect.

 Garmin Connect does not provide a modern and public API.
 This tool is simulating a browser, and manually logs into the Garmin website to scrape activities.
 Use at your own risk.